flaab/picara-php-framework/README.md

 ## Todo and Roadmap
 - Structural changes needed to group models, controllers and views into re-usable Apps or Modules
-- Improvements to the Admin Site implementing different permission groups
-- A native authentication library extending the session library
 - A built-in restful api controller
 - A migration library

 Feel free to contribute on the development of this framework.

 ## Authors
 **Arturo Lopez Perez** - Main and sole developer (so far).